-Dance Chance is an instructional program that brings ballet to underserved schools and, in so doing, empowers children from impoverished communities to find a new space for physical, emotional, and intellectual growth.
+Dance Chance is an instructional program that brings ballet to select Philadelphia schools and, in so doing, empowers children from diverse communities to find a new space for physical, emotional, and intellectual growth.
 This unique three-step program, designed to provide in-school ballet classes, also helps us to identify promising young ballet students who are, in turn, invited to attend regular classes at the School of Pennsylvania Ballet, allowing us to forge a meaningful and sustained impact on future generations of potential professional dancers.

 Dance Chance is currently operating in four participating schools: Folk Arts Cultural Treasures Charter School, James G. Blaine School, Tacony Academy Charter School, and Holy Redeemer Catholic School.